Ramon Llull: Llull's Art

 Llull's Art (in Latin Ars) is at the center of his thought and undergirds his entire corpus.
 It is a system of universal logic based on a set of general principles activated in a combinatorial process.
-It can be used to prove statements about God and Creation (e.g., God is a Trinity).
-Often the Art formulates these statements as questions and answers (e.g., Q: Is there a Trinity in God?
-A: Yes.).
-It works cumulatively through an iterative process; statements about God's nature must be proved for each of His essential attributes in order to prove the statement true for God (i.e., Goodness is threefold, Greatness is threefold, Eternity is threefold, Power is threefold, etc.).
+Its intent is to prove statements about God and creation (e.g., "God is a Trinity").
+Often the Art formulates these statements as questions and answers (e.g., Q: "Is there a Trinity in God?"
+A: "Yes").
+It works cumulatively through an iterative process; statements about God's nature must be proved for each of God's essential attributes in order to prove the statement true for God (i.e., Goodness is threefold, Greatness is threefold, Eternity is threefold, Power is threefold, etc.).

 What sets Llull's system apart is its unusual use of letters and diagrams, giving it an algebraic or algorithmic character.
 He developed the Art over the course of many decades, writing new books to explain each new version.
 The Arts trajectory can be divided into two main phases, although each phase contains numerous variations.
-The first is sometimes called the Quaternary Phase (1274 - 1290) and the second the Ternary Phase (1290 - 1308).
+The first is sometimes called the Quaternary Phase (1274–1290) and the second the Ternary Phase (1290–1308).
 This terminology was coined by Anthony Bonner.

 Quaternary Phase

-The two main works of the Quaternary Phase are the Ars compendiosa inveniendi veritatem (ca. 1274) and the Ars demonstrativa (ca. 1283).
-The Ars demonstrativa has twelve main figures.
-A set of sixteen principles, or 'dignities' (divine attributes) comprise the general foundation for the system's operation.
+The two main works of the Quaternary Phase are Ars compendiosa inveniendi veritatem (c.
+1274) and Ars demonstrativa (c.
+1283).
+The Ars demonstrativa has 12 main figures.
+A set of 16 principles, or "dignities" (divine attributes) comprise the general foundation for the system's operation.
 These principles are displayed in the first figure (Figure A) and assigned letters (B through R).
-The rest of the figures enable the user to combine these principles to demonstrate the truth of statements.
-Figure T, for instance, contains "relative principles" (i.e.: minority, majority, equality, etc.), also assigned letters.
+The rest of the figures are intended to enable the user to combine these principles to demonstrate the truth of statements.
+Figure T, for instance, contains "relative principles" (e.g., minority, majority, equality, etc.), also assigned letters.
 Figure S displays the Augustinian powers of the soul (will, intellect, and memory) and their acts (willing, understanding, and remembering).

 Ternary Phase

-Llull inaugurated the Ternary Phase with two works written in 1290: the Ars inventiva veritatis and the Art amativa (or Ars amativa boni).
-The culmination of this phase came in 1308 with a finalized version of the Art called the Ars generalis ultima.
-In the same year Llull wrote an abbreviated version called the Ars brevis.
-In these works Llull revised the Art to have only four main figures.
+Llull inaugurated the Ternary Phase with two works written in 1290: Ars inventiva veritatis and Ars amativa (or Ars amativa boni).
+The culmination of this phase came in 1308 with a finalized version of the Art called Ars generalis ultima.
+In the same year, Llull wrote an abbreviated version called the Ars brevis.
+In these works, Llull revised the Art to have only four main figures.
 He reduced the number of divine principles in the first figure to nine (goodness, greatness, eternity, power, wisdom, will, virtue, truth, glory).
-Figure T also now has nine relational principles (difference, concordance, contrariety, beginning, middle, end, majority, equality, minority), reduced from fifteen.
+Figure T also now has nine relational principles (difference, concordance, contrariety, beginning, middle, end, majority, equality, and minority), reduced from 15.
 Llull kept the combinatorial aspect of the process.